gherlein/client-w-mcp/README.md

 # AI Client with MCP Server Example

 A comprehensive Go-based toolkit demonstrating AI API integration and Model Context Protocol (MCP) implementation.
 This project showcases two complementary components working together to provide a complete AI development experience.
+The client or MCP server can be used independently or together to create powerful AI applications.

 ## Project Components